5r1kanth/GDPFall24-Group05/README.md

   * **MongoDB (NoSQL Database):** MongoDB offers great flexibility with semi-structured data, allowing dynamic schema designs for different user profiles and course details.
   * **Amazon DynamoDB (NoSQL - Cloud Native):** DynamoDB is designed for large-scale applications and provides strong scalability with a managed infrastructure.
   * **Oracle Database (Relational):** Oracle Database is a powerful, enterprise-grade relational database known for its robustness and scalability.
+  * **Microsoft SQL Server (Relational):** Microsoft SQL Server is a popular relational database management system known for enterprise-level features and seamless integration with .NET and Azure services.

 ## To create a secure video streaming website, you need to:
   1. **Choose a Service**: Pick a platform to host your videos online.